 If the class has access to tablets or computers and Wi-Fi, students can enter their pollinator observation data directly into the Budburst database online.
-Instructors will need to create a Budburst account and Budburst Classroom to provide students with login information.
+Instructors will need to create a Budburst account and Budburst Group and provide students with login information (see our page on how to participate in Budburst Groups).
 The online data submission form mirrors the paper data sheet.